 Lane Library's Journals and Newspapers

 To determine if a particular journal is available (either in print or electronically) at Lane Library, search the Journal Locator.
 Keep in mind that GALILEO and other electronic databases regularly change their journal offerings, so the Journal Locator listings may not reflect recent changes.
-GALILEO offers a searchable list of journal titles updated monthly; however this list does not show all the titles available in Lane Library, only those available through GALILEO.
+Another source for locating journal issues is available in GIL-Find through the Find e-Journals link.
 If you have any questions about available journals and periodicals, please call the Reference Department at (912) 344-3026 or contact us through Ask A Librarian.

 Most current issues of paper periodicals and current & recent back issues of newspapers are shelved in the Current Periodicals Reading Room near the Circulation Desk.